FluBBaOfWard/RenegadeGBA/README.md

 It has no sound support.
 You should still be able to enjoy the game though. =)

 ## How to use:

 Now put renegade.zip, kuniokun.zip into a folder where you have arcade roms.

-When the emulator starts, you can either press L+R or tap on the screen to open up the menu (the emulator tries to load Green Beret automagically on startup).
-Now you can use the cross or touchscreen to navigate the menus, A or double tap to select an option, B or the top of the screen to go back a step.
+When the emulator starts, you press L+R to open up the menu (the emulator tries to load Renegade automagically on startup).
+Now you can use the cross to navigate the menus, A to select an option, B to go back a step.

 ## Menu: